gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 This insanity is responsible for the destruction of both human communities and ecological systems.
-He rejected the idea that "mind" should be applied to only conscious rationality, instead arguing that it should be applied to all self-sustaining systems that receive, transform, and exchange information.
+He rejected the idea that "mind" should be applied to only conscious rationality, instead arguing that it should be applied to self-sustaining systems that receive, transform, and exchange information.
 Our conscious mind deals with a narrow window of partial information and can lead us into "double-binds."
 Our non-rational responses to things such as beauty can